 Is your business policy best reflected in the slogan “From floor to roof”?

 – Apart from Sika’s official global slogan, “BUILDING TRUST”, another of Sika’s slogans is “Roof to Floor”.
 This should illustrate the ability and intention of Sika to offer a very wide array of possible systemic solutions at all stages of construction and for a more than a wide range of purposes.

 Particular importance has been given in recent years to a stronger presence in the construction of housing, in the field of finishing works for the construction industry.
 In order to implement these goals at the highest, corporate level, a special sector – BUILDING FINISHING – has been established and is operating successfully, which realises its full worth via the sales distribution network (DISTRIBUTION) and which is increasingly successful in providing more complete and better support to our partners.
 Like in many other areas, Sika Srbija d.o.o. is also one of the most successful Sika countries in this area, as well as a major driver of growth.

 Sika is also a world leader in the area of bridges repairs.
 Have you had an opportunity to cooperate with the Serbian Ministry of Construction, Transport and Infrastructure?

 – Sika Srbija initiated cooperation with all relevant stakeholders in this field from its very founding in 2002.
 We’ve organised several very successful seminars on the topic of the bridge structure solutions that Sika offers.
-During the past 15 years, we’ve participated in strengthening the structures of more than 150 bridges in Serbia and in Montenegro, as well as in the construction (applying some of Sika’s solutions) of probably all-new bridge structures implemented during that period.

 We are particularly proud of the results achieved and our presence in the field of bridge construction and repair, because bridges are much more than standard construction undertakings